areiberg/website/content/authors/admin/_index.md

 ## About Me

 My work focuses on digital policy and and sovereign data ecosystems.
-I currently serve as a Project Manager at acatech – National Academy of Science and Engineering, where I lead the Gaia-X Hub Germany.
+I currently serve as a Senior Project Manager at acatech – National Academy of Science and Engineering, where I lead the Gaia-X Hub Germany.
 The Hub acts as the national point of contact for the Gaia-X initiative, supporting the creation of secure and interoperable data infrastructures.
 Before joining acatech, I worked at the German media authorities, contributing to the regulation of digital platforms.
 Earlier, I conducted research on digital policy at several academic institutions.
 My doctoral dissertation offers an overview of the early years of german digital policy, with a particular emphasis on policy analysis using text mining methods.